MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 - SQL Server high availability with failover clusters requires at least two servers providing SQL Server, and these cannot be the same as a domain controller.
 - MIM Service should not be installed on the domain controller, in order to minimize the attack surface of each server.

 The smallest high availability topology for all functions in a bastion environment comprises at least four servers, and shared storage.
 Two of the servers must be configured as domain controllers, providing Active Directory Domain Services.
-Two servers distinct from the domain controllers would be configured as a failover cluster providing SQL Server.
-And two servers distinct from the domain controllers, would provide the MIM Service.
+The other two servers can be configured as a failover cluster providing SQL Server, and  provide the MIM Service.

 In addition, a typical deployment of the bastion environment would also include a privileged administration workstation for management of these servers, as well as a monitoring component